Maria Gray, Los Angeles-based therapist

 It was created by Dr. Peter A. Levine, who studied wild animals in their natural environments.
 He noticed that animals were able to recover from stressful events in a more adaptive way than humans.

 Based on his observations and studies, he wrote a book (1997) entitled “Waking the Tiger: Healing Trauma: The Innate Capacity to Transform Overwhelming Experiences.”
-What he shared in this book has opened the doors for many individuals to heal from past trauma with the support of trained somatic therapists.
+What he shared in this book has helped many individuals heal from past trauma with the support of trained somatic therapists.

 Have you ever seen a dog “shake it off” after they’ve been startled?
-That movement – like they’re trying to dry themselves off but they're not wet – is a very basic example of how Levine sees an animal process sensations in their body that ripple out into their nervous systems.
+That movement – like they’re trying to dry themselves off but they're not wet – is an example of the way animals process sensations and emotions after a traumatic or stressful event.

-Levine believes that it’s actually these unprocessed sensations in the body and nervous system that create the symptoms of trauma, PTSD, anxiety and depression.
-Humans don’t move their bodies in a way after a traumatic event that helps them to move through the sensations.
-The ongoing physical, emotional, and mental discomfort that often accompany trauma has its roots in these unprocessed moments that are still in the body.
+Levine believes that these unprocessed sensations in the nervous system create symptoms like anxiety and depression.
+Humans were never taught to move their bodies after a traumatic event.
+The ongoing physical, emotional, and mental discomfort that often accompanies trauma has its roots in these unprocessed moments that remain in the body.

-Somatic Experiencing (SE) is based on the premise that trauma isn't just a psychological event, but something that gets "stuck" in the body and nervous system, leading to ongoing physical and emotional symptoms.
+Somatic Experiencing (SE) is based on the premise that trauma isn't just a psychological event, but something that gets "stuck" in the nervous system leading to ongoing physical and emotional symptoms.

 Somatic Experiencing (SE) therapists help their clients understand and track what’s happening in their nervous systems so they can notice when they are stuck in fight, flight or freeze mode, and return to a more regulated state.